0xJohannes/OhMyPassword/README.md

 sudo pip install ohmypassword

 # Usage
-just type ohmypassword in cmd and input the prefered values.
+just type ohmypassword in command-line and input the prefered values.